 Taking an objective view of the impacts of AI and automation in UK workplaces

-Learn how artificial intelligence (AI) and automation are shaping the world of work, associated ethical implications, and the role of people professionals
+How artificial intelligence (AI), robots and automation are shaping the world of work, the ethical considerations and the role of people professionals.